Learn everything you need to know to make the best pesto ever, plus get our perfect pesto recipe. Your pesto will be better than ever.

 Pesto is a simple and delicious thing but sometimes it doesn’t go well.
 Here are our 10 best tips for perfect pesto.

 - Wash the greens very well.
 You don’t want any bits of grit in your pesto.
-For sure.

 - When washing your greens, use cold water, not warm.
 Warm water will wilt them.
 Dry them well in a salad spinner or between layers of kitchen towel.